 In May 1912 “BP”, Lieutenant-General Sir Robert Baden-Powell, the “Chief Scout” came to Australia for the first time and the Scout Bugle Band sounded the General Salute as he stepped from the train.

-A mounted boy scout patrol escort, formed the previous year at 1st Leichhardt by Les Andrews, led the procession along George Street to the Sydney Town Hall where BP met 950 “Girl Aids”, the forerunners of the Girl Guides, 150 of which travelled from country areas.
+A mounted Boy Scout patrol escort, formed the previous year at 1st Leichhardt by Les Andrews, led the procession along George Street to the Sydney Town Hall.
+There BP met 950 “Girl Aids”, the forerunners of the Girl Guides, 150 of whom had travelled from country areas.

 Coutts formally met BP at the bush camp, held to showcase the natural scouting country surrounding Sydney, on a hill to the south of Cook’s River.
 It is now the suburb of Undercliffe.